 - 1. Learning Goal 1 is assessed in Sociological Analysis SO450, the capstone course, through an analysis of the final exam, which asks students to write specifically to this learning goal.
-A sample of 3 final exams was selected for assessment. - 2.
+All 3 final exams were selected for assessment. - 2.
 Learning Goal 2 is assessed in SO224, Poverty and Welfare, which substitutes for one of the Sociology Fundamentals courses (SO 320 Social Stratification) by evaluating the term paper submitted in this class.
-Because of the small number of majors, all papers from Sociology majors are evaluated.
 Although this learning goal addresses inequalities of race and gender, as well as class, only papers concerning class inequality are assessed because other classes are taught by adjuncts.
-A sample of 3 term papers from Sociology majors was assessed. - 3.
-Learning Goal 3 is assessed by evaluating the proposal for a research project that students turn in while they are students in SO221, Methods of Sociological Research.
+A sample of 3 term papers from Sociology majors was assessed.

+3. Learning Goal 3 is assessed by evaluating the proposal for a research project that students turn in while they are students in SO221, Methods of Sociological Research.
 A sample of 3 proposals from Sociology majors was assessed.